sbolande/canvas-token-fetcher-react/README.md

 5. **Expires**: The expiration date-time of the token, defaults to upcoming Friday.
 6. **Remember Me**: Save your username, subdomain, and purpose for next time. **Password is not saved**.
 These presets are saved locally using [electron-store](https://github.com/sindresorhus/electron-store#readme), so be aware!

-Press `FETCH TOKEN` and the Puppeteer will run and grab it for you.
+Press `FETCH TOKEN` and Puppeteer will run and grab a new token for you.
 If successful, press `Copy to clipboard` and paste your token wherever you need!

 ---